Find the mortgage that's right for you

 There is a greater likelihood that the property will remain empty for long periods, especially during low season

-To find the best holiday let mortgages available to you, speaking to a mortgage broker with knowledge in this niche is recommended.
-They will be able to compare holiday let mortgages across the market to find the best deal available for your circumstances.
+Holiday let mortgages are a fairly niche product, so it's certainly worth speaking to a mortgage broker with knowledge in this area.
+They can help you compare holiday let mortgages across the market to find the best deal available for your circumstances.

 It’s also worth noting that as holiday let mortgages are not regulated by the FCA (Financial Conduct Authority), advice from a mortgage broker (who must be regulated) offers greater protection versus going directly to a lender.